 And when you realize that 63,000 Google searches are being performed initiated every second and 71% of B2B researchers being their research with generic Google searches — it’s hard to ignore the channel.

-If you can continuously pump out high quality content, promote your content, build links, and get your content shared, you’ll be able to create a stream of traffic that’s quite defensible from a cost perspective.
+If your content strategy enables your business to continuously pump out high quality content, promote your content, build links, and get your content shared, you’ll be able to create a stream of traffic that’s quite defensible from a cost perspective.
 And if you can protect your rankings in the search engine rankings, you’ll reap benefits for years.
 It’s how companies like NerdWallet, Hubspot, and Zapier have build high-quality organic growth flywheels.

 B2B buyers are already searching organically as they seek out a product or service for their problem.
 In fact, 89% of B2B researchers use the internet during the B2B buying process.
 For instance, let’s say you make Cap Table Management software.
 If you’re able to rank 1st on Google for that “cap table software” and “equity management software” — as well as for a bunch of other middle and top of funnel keywords, you can acquire customers that are warmed up for your product and eager to chat.

 Important thing to keep in mind here: SEO is very much a long-game.
 Don’t give up if you don’t see immediate results — the impact of your efforts build over time.